mediaic/DL_Practice/2_Segmentation/README.md

 ## Problem Sets
 Please compare the convergence time and accuracy by plotting the learning curves using tensorboard.

-1. Train a FCN 32s model from draft. (i.e., you cannot use pre-trained weights)
+1. Train a FCN 32s model initialized with the parameters pre-trained on ImageNet.

-2. Train a FCN 32s model initialized with the parameters pre-trained on ImageNet.
+2. Train a FCN 32s model from draft. (i.e., you cannot use pre-trained weights.
+Please note that it might be ***VERY DIFFICULT*** to get a preferable performance.
+Do not stuck on this problem since it is just for comparison.)

 [***optional***]